apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Republican Speaker Johnson makes fresh push for Ukraine aid**
+**Kate Middleton's cancer video was rushed by Kensington Palace after her diagnosis leaked: report**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68710298).
+You can read more about it [here](https://pagesix.com/2024/04/01/royal-family/kate-middletons-cancer-video-was-rushed-by-kensington-palace-after-her-diagnosis-leaked-report/).

 ## Requirements
 - Python 3.8